What to bring, What to do, what to expect

 Getting Your Bills Ready:

-If you are bringing bills to the conference, try your hardest to make sure they are already printed and ready to be photocopied!
-The PMC Office Managers will do their best to help you get your bills ready, but they may not always be able to get to formatting and printing your bill on time.
+If you have edited your bill since its submission on October 25, make sure you have printed 20 copies to bring to the conference!
+Billbooks were printed starting on October 25, so your bill would not be included.
+The PMC Office Managers will do their best to help you get your bills ready, but they may not always be able to get to formatting and printing your bill on time at the conference.

 What Not To Lose: